Skip to main content

 PathDescription

 /apps/webMain AI Stats website, built with Next.js 15 and TailwindCSS.
-Contains the data under src/data.
+Reads canonical data from packages/data/catalog/src/data.

 /apps/apiThe API Gateway - routes, caching, and model proxy logic.